-2. Whether a self-sustaining geothermal solar/wind energy system can “sufficiently cool” a high tunnel during temperatures at night above 75 degrees with side curtains closed and if so, can it do so for extended periods during the hot summer months in West Virginia.
-“Sufficiently cool” is defined as maintaining the temperature in the geothermal high tunnel at 75 degrees when the control high tunnel is 85 degrees and lowering the geothermal high tunnel temperature to at least ten degrees below the control high tunnel temperature when the temperature in the control high tunnel is above 85 degrees.
+- Whether a self-sustaining geothermal solar/wind energy system can “sufficiently cool” a high tunnel during temperatures above 75 degrees with side curtains closed and if so, can it do so for extended periods during the hot summer months in West Virginia.
+“Sufficiently cool” is defined as maintaining the temperature in the geothermal high tunnel at 75 degrees.

-3. The optimum design configuration for such a system in terms of solar, wind turbine and battery interface.
+- The optimum design configuration for such a system in terms of solar, wind turbine and battery interface and electrical backup.

-5. Whether the sides of a high tunnel should be open or closed when cooling the high tunnel using geothermal energy.
+- Whether the sides of a high tunnel should be open or closed when cooling the high tunnel in the summer using geothermal energy.

 High tunnel temperature control is critical to year-round and specialty crop growth; yet it is challenging and expensive.
-Currently, farmers utilize natural gas/propane, wood burning stoves, oil furnaces, electric heat, low tunnels using Agri-bon fabric, and geothermal systems to provide additional heat to high tunnels beyond the effects of passive solar heating.
-For cooling and air circulation, farmers use fans, evaporative cooling systems and geothermal systems and for ventilation, they use end vents, side curtains and roof vents to release heat from the high tunnels and circulate air.
+Currently, farmers utilize natural gas/propane, wood burning stoves, oil furnaces, electric heat, low tunnels using Agri-bon fabric, and in some locations geothermal systems to provide additional heat to high tunnels beyond the effects of passive solar heating.
+For cooling and air circulation, farmers use fans and evaporative cooling systems and for ventilation, they use end vents, side curtains and roof vents to release heat from the high tunnels and circulate air.
 None of the common active heating and cooling systems are self-sustaining, i.e. all require expenditure of an external energy source and some have additional labor costs.
 In addition, while ventilation can be self-sustaining and will provide limited heat relief during hot summer days, a geothermal system will dispense and circulate cool air in and around the high tunnel.

-During our 2019 Farm tour Dr. Lewis Jett from WVU indicated that he is unaware of any geothermal high tunnels in West Virginia and has a strong interest in our project.
+During a 2019 tour of our farm, Dr. Lewis Jett from WVU indicated that he is unaware of any geothermal high tunnels in West Virginia and has a strong interest in our project.

 In summary, we hope to provide a viable design for a self-sustaining geothermal system powered by a solar/wind energy and demonstrate that this system is a cost-effective ideal solution to year-round temperature control in a high tunnel.